pbvdh/MusicPlayer/README.md

 As the purpose of this is in part to practice my development skills, I will design the architecture to allow me to try a bunch of different stuff.

 Plan:
-- MP3s will be stored in a local folder but their file paths will be tracked with a DB
+- MP3s will be stored in a server folder but their file paths will be tracked with a DB
 - This will also track other information such as playlists and artists
 - The application will make RESTful API calls to retrieve this information (using node.js)
-- The application will simply be accessed through a web browser, locally hosted, as I am to practice UI test automation on it in the future.
+- The application will simply be accessed through a web browser, locally hosted, as I aim to practice UI test automation on it in the future.

 Additional Tools used